Whiteknight/Rosella/libraries/test.md

 subclass which either overrides any of the default methods or avoids them entirely, your tests will not be able to use the features discussed below.

-Here are some examples of common assertions in NQP.
-Winxed examples are similar
+Here are some examples of common assertions in NQP:

     $!assert.fail("whoops!");        # Unconditional failure
     $!assert.equal("A", "A");        # Test for equality